Defining an AI Function

 Compiling the AI Function

-There are a few steps needed to prepare an AI function for compilation:In this section, required changes to the above code are highlighted.
+There are a few steps needed to prepare an AI function for compilation:Decorating the Function

 ai.py